 How often do you check your bank account?
 If you’re like most Americans, you probably log into your mobile banking account or mobile app regularly to check that your balance is where it should be — especially after a particularly “active” shopping period.
 Despite this diligence, these same consumers often fail to apply the same level of responsibility to their credit reports.

-But while the information on your credit reports can have less impact on your daily life as that in your bank accounts, the health of your credit report is directly correlated to your overall financial well being — so it’s about time you took notice.
+But while the information on your credit reports can have less impact on your daily life than that in your bank accounts, the health of your credit report is directly correlated to your overall financial well-being — so it’s about time you took notice.
 If your credit has slipped — either through financial missteps, reporting mistakes, or outright fraud — you may not realize it until you go to make a large purchase and are turned away.
-Here are three reasons it’s important to monitor your credit report and check it at least once a year to avoid needing to fix your credit down the line.
+Here are three reasons why it’s important to monitor your credit report and check it at least once a year to avoid needing to fix your credit down the line.

 1. Your Credit Reflects Your Overall Financial Health